The Computational Complexity of Disconnected Cut and 2K2-Partition: Introduction

 The following two notions are closely related to surjective homomorphisms.
 A homomorphism $f$ from a graph $G$ to an induced subgraph $H$ of $G$ is a {\it retraction} from $G$ to $H$ if $f(h)=h$ for all $h\in V_H$.
 In that case we say that $G$ {\it retracts to} $H$.
 Note that this implies that $G$ allows a vertex-surjective homomorphism to $H$, whereas the reverse implication does not necessarily hold.
 For a fixed graph $H$, the $H$-{\sc Retraction} problem has as input a graph $G$ that contains $H$ as an induced subgraph and is to test if $G$ retracts to $H$.
 Hell and Feder~\cite{FH98} showed that $\reflex{C}_4$-{\sc Retraction} is \NP-complete.

 We emphasize that a surjective homomorphism is vertex-surjective.
 A stronger notion is to require a homomorphism from a graph $G$ to a graph $H$ to be {\it edge-surjective}, which means that for any edge $xy\in E_H$ with $x\neq y$ there exists an edge $uv\in E_G$ with $f(u)=x$ and $f(v)=y$.
 Note that the edge-surjectivity condition only holds for edges $xy\in E_H$; there is no such condition on the self-loops $xx\in E_H$.
 An edge-surjective homomorphism is also called a {\it compaction}.
 If $f$ is a compaction from $G$ to $H$, we say that $G$ {\it compacts} to $H$.
 The $H$-{\sc Compaction} problem asks if a graph $G$ compacts to a fixed graph~$H$.
 Vikas~\cite{Vi02,Vi04,Vi05} determined the computational complexity of this problem for several classes of fixed target graphs.
 In particular, he showed that $\reflex{C}_4$-{\sc Compaction} is \NP-complete~\cite{Vi02}.
+More recently, Vikas~\cite{Vi11,Vi13} considered $H$-{\sc Compaction} for guest graphs belonging to some restricted graph class.